Hsu Yu-jen

-Hsu Yu-jen (許毓仁 (Xǔ Yùrén); born 19 July 1985) is a former Taiwanese politician and basketball executive for Hsinchu Lioneers.
+Hsu Yu-jen (許毓仁 (Xǔ Yùrén); born 19 July 1985), also known by his English name Jason, is a former Taiwanese politician and basketball executive for Hsinchu Lioneers.

 Early life and education

 Hsu was born in 1978 in Kaohsiung, Taiwan.
 As a child, Hsu's parents ran food stalls in a night market.
 He graduated from National Chengchi University in 2000 with a B.A. in English.
 During this time, he also studied at Monash University in Melbourne, Australia, as an exchange student.
 At 23, Hsu traveled across Central and South America, and became a fluent speaker of both English and Spanish.